sigmie/docs.sigmie.com/src/pages/docs/docs.md

 ## Update

-To update a document click on the edit icon on the document row on the table.
+To update a document, click on the edit icon on the document row on the table.

 ### API - Patch update

-The patch endpoint can be used to only **partialy** update a Document over the API.
+The patch endpoint can be used to only **partially** update a Document over the API.

 | Method | Path                                                          |
 | ------ | ------------------------------------------------------------- |